jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 After you've collaborated with these health professionals, quickly find out what your health insurance company will pay for.
 Just in case, it's good to know before disaster strikes.

 Phew, that was educational.
 Isn't it good to know all this stuff!
-I personally think knowledge is the greatest lever of power.
-But, perhaps an even greater one is believing in the philosophy that has you demanding to hold the apps, data, and technology that controls your life.
+Apps and gadgets are cool, but I personally think knowledge is the greatest lever of power.

 ## Problems